stefanoslig/blog/_posts/working-with-state-machines-part-2.md

 ---
-title: 'Working with State Machines in Angular (part 2)'
+title: 'Using State machines as the source of truth in a front-end project'
 excerpt: 'State machines as a single source of truth'
 coverImage: '/assets/blog/working-with-state-machines-part-2/different-worlds.jpg'
 date: '2022-03-01T05:35:07.322Z'